1jour1vin

 About the estate:

-2016 was a turning point for Emmanuelle Dupéré and Laurent Barrera.
-The couple sold their Clos de la Procure estate in Carnoules to devote themselves exclusively to their high-end wine trading business in Provence, the southern Rhône, and Languedoc.
-Carefully selecting their supplies, they highlight fruity, juicy vintages in the Caractère range, as well as more ambitious wines with a strong Provençal character, particularly reds (80% of volumes), such as The Last One, or TLM, which undergoes two months of maceration.
-The wide range of labels will appeal to enthusiasts looking for a thrill.
+The year 2016 marked a turning point for Emmanuelle Dupéré and Laurent Barrera.
+The couple sold their Clos de la Procure estate in Carnoules to devote themselves exclusively to their boutique wine merchant business specializing in wines from Provence, the Southern Rhône, and the Languedoc.
+Carefully selecting their sources, they highlight fruit-forward, juicy vintages in the Caractère range, as well as more ambitious wines with a strong Provençal character, particularly in reds (80% of their volume), such as The Last One or TLM, which undergoes a two-month maceration.
+The diverse range of labels will appeal to enthusiasts seeking a thrilling experience.

 Loading...